KevinKien/asynchronous-execution-simulation/README.md

-# Blockchain Proof of Authority with Asynchronous Execution
+# Blockchain PoA with Asynchronous & Parallel Execution

-This Go project simulates a blockchain with Proof of Authority (PoA) consensus mechanism and asynchronous execution, following the process described in the design document.
-The simulation captures the entire workflow from transaction submission to state verification.
+This project is a blockchain simulation using Proof of Authority (PoA) consensus mechanism combined with asynchronous and parallel execution.
+This simulation fully demonstrates the process from when a user submits a transaction until the state is updated in the database, exactly as described in the design document.

 ## Project Structure